onematthewscott/onematthewscott/README.md

    </a>
 </h1>

-<h3 align="center">A user experience architect and UI engineer based in Michigan, USA. 🇺🇸</h3>
+<h3 align="center">An experience architect and UI engineer based in Michigan, USA. 🇺🇸</h3>

 <br/>